This is the second blog series on the FDA’s drugs reviews process; here, visit for part 01. Explore here:

 Before continuing, let me give you a brief introduction.
 Tayan Solution provides ERP solutions to companies in the process manufacturing industry.
 We’ve advanced Acu Process Manufacturing (APM) —our ERP for process manufacturing operations.
 APM allows you to manage your business efficiently and comply with industry regulations.
 Let’s explore now;

 - How Animal Testing Is Conducted

 - How To Write an Investigational New Drug Submission

 - Phase 1 Trials: Getting the First FDA Approval

 - Phase 2 Study for Leading Multiple Sclerosis Drug Shows Promising

-- Pharmaceutical companies often conduct Phase 3 studies involving several hundred to about 3,000 people.
+- Pharmaceutical companies often conduct Phase 3 studies involving several hundred to 3,000 people.

 - A time of communication between a drug sponsor and the FDA before an NDA is submitted.

-- The official submission of an NDA is the formal step in the approval process for new drug marketing.
+- The official submission of an NDA is the proper step in the approval process for new drug marketing.

 - Once an NDA is submitted, the FDA has 60 days to decide whether to file it and begin a review.

 - When the FDA files an NDA, it assigns a review team to evaluate the sponsor’s research.